-Goodwill-Goodwill is subject to impairment testing annually as of March 31, and whenever events or changes in circumstances indicate that the carrying amount may not be fully recoverable.
+Goodwill-Goodwill is subject to impairment testing annually, and whenever events or changes in circumstances indicate that the carrying amount may not be fully recoverable.
 This testing compares carrying value to fair value of our single reporting unit.
 The Company recognizes an impairment charge for the amount by which the carrying value of the reporting unit exceeds the reporting unit's fair value.
 However, any impairment should not exceed the amount of goodwill allocated to the reporting unit.
-We completed our annual goodwill impairment test as of March 31, 2018, as well as an interim impairment test immediately following the Spin-Off and determined that there was no impairment as of these dates.
+Because we have a single reporting unit with a negative carrying value, no impairment was recognized.

 Warranties and Guarantees-Expected warranty costs for products sold are recognized based on an estimate of the amount that eventually will be required to settle such obligations.
 These accruals are based on factors such as past experience, length of the warranty and various other considerations.
 Costs of product recalls, which may include the cost of the product being replaced as well as the customer's cost of the recall, including labor to remove and replace the recalled part, are accrued as part of our warranty accrual at the time an obligation becomes probable and can be reasonably estimated.
 These estimates are adjusted from time to time based on facts and circumstances that impact the status of existing claims.
-For additional information, see Note 21, Commitments and Contingencies.
+For additional information, see Note 23, Commitments and Contingencies.

-Sales Recognition-On January 1, 2018, we adopted the FASB's updated guidance on revenue from contracts with customers, ASC 606 Revenue from Contracts With Customers ("ASC 606"), using the modified retrospective method applied to contracts that were not completed as of January 1, 2018.
+Sales Recognition-On January 1, 2018, we adopted the FASB's updated guidance on revenue from contracts with customers, ASC 606 Revenue from Contracts with Customers ("ASC 606"), using the modified retrospective method applied to contracts that were not completed as of January 1, 2018.
 Results for reporting periods beginning after January 1, 2018 are presented under ASC 606, while prior period amounts are not adjusted and continue to be reported in accordance with our historic accounting.